The Search Fund Concept

 Principal related Highlights

 Proven fund-raising, team-building and selling experience as well as unmatched tenacity and perseverance.
 Jan Riehle has shown a strong track record carrying through the things he started.
-Especially in his last station as CEO of Itaro, he made the company develop to a R$ 25 Mio. business giving work to up to 50 employees and survive against all odds of the local economy and financial crisis, until he managed to sell the company to a local distribution business.
-The company is today still operating and the country's most successful e-commerce in the tire-vertical.
-The same applies to a company in the optical vertical space, which Jan co-founded in 2011 and got acquired by Essilor in 2016, eOtica.
-Jan's efforts in e commerce were amongst all odds, as a lot of foreigners started digital business in brazil in the 2009 to 2012 phase, and the vast majority of them either closed down or left the country in the years thereafter.
-Jan remained in Brazil, developed his portfolio start-up and also opened law-practice.
-He continues to see huge potential in the south-american country, especially from now going forward.
+Especially in his last station as CEO of Itaro, he made the company develop to a R$ 25 Mio. business, provided work to 50 employees and survived and thrived against all odds of the local economy which underwent a financial crisis.
+He finally sold the company to the leading Brazilian tire distributor, Grupo Cantu.
+Itaro is today Brazil's most successful e-commerce in the tire-vertical.

 Five Stages of the Search Fund